The B.A. in music offers students the opportunity to study performance, composition, theory, and technology in a liberal arts setting.

 Audition and Declaring the Major

 Students wishing to declare the music major concentration in Composition & Theory must first pass an entrance audition on an instrument or voice.
-In order to complete the major, all students must attain intermediate level on a single instrument or voice; must have or acquire piano skills sufficient to pass the piano proficiency examination; and must pass a junior standing examination, usually at the end of the sophomore year.
+In order to complete the major, all students must attain intermediate level on a single instrument or voice; and must pass a junior standing examination, usually at the end of the sophomore year.

 Jake Lester '15 saw several of his original works performed at UVM while he was an undergraduate.
 His flute duet was premiered during a department trip abroad to Inner Mongolia in 2013.
 In 2014, he received the Amanda Cup for excellence in composition and the Thomas L. Read Award in Composition.